 An old drugs trolley has been repurposed to dispense art making & utopian prescriptions.
 The trolley has been adapted and fitted with printmaking equipment including a set of brass letters to print words and phrases.
 Gail Howard and I are delivering pop-up printmaking and basket weaving sessions around the hospital.
 The aim of the project … Continue reading Get Well Cart

 Completion of another Creative Schools project in a primary school at St. Gabriel and St Raphael R.C.
 Primary School, Tonypandy.
 Working with fellow artist Angharad Evans, the aim was to reconnect the children with the natural environment, while enhancing literacy skills, and to create a sensory portal in a small allocated space in the school … Continue reading Into the Forest Portal

 Some of the beautiful work made by participants of the creative wellbeing sessions this week.
 Printing and poetry using autumn leaves.

-We began the session drawing faces, practicing on tracing paper before transferring to the styrofoam.
+‘Children are remarkable for their intelligence and ardour, for their curiosity, their intolerance of shames, the clarity and ruthlessness of their vision.’ — Aldous Huxley We began the session drawing faces, practicing on tracing paper before transferring to the styrofoam.
 The children quickly got the hang of etching into it, creating wonderfully detailed characters. … Continue reading Children’s Printmaking Day

 Seven gathered around the tables at Cardiff Print Workshop for a day of creating and printing.
 In the morning, collages were created from recycled materials, selected for the effect they would produce when inked and printed.
 From out of the gluing and layering, etching and sharing, scenes and shapes gradually emerged.
 A hare running through … Continue reading Collagraph Day